Skip to main content Skip to main navigation Skip to footer content

 Residential Community Advisor (RCA) Position Description:

-The Office of Residential Life is responsible for translating the overall philosophy and objectives of the Illinois Wesleyan University residence hall program into a practical and meaningful set of services, activities and programs for students living within the university- owned residence halls.
+The Office of Residential Life is responsible for translating the overall philosophy and objectives of the Illinois Wesleyan University residence hall program into a practical and meaningful set of services, activities, and programs for students living within the University- owned residence halls.
 The RCA represents the Office of Residential Life and works to promote an environment that fosters educational and personal growth.
-Interpretation of the University, its purposes, objectives and standards is a vital function of the Residential Community Advisor position.
-The main functional responsibilities of this position include supervision of the hall desk, serving as a role model to staff and residents and assisting the Area Director of that hall.
-It is the intent of the Office of Residential Life to have one Residential Community Advisor in each traditional residence hall.
+Interpretation of the University, its purposes, objectives, and standards is a vital function of the Residential Community Advisor position.
+The main functional responsibilities of this position include supervision of the hall desk, serving as a role model to staff and residents, and assisting the Area Director of that hall.
+The Office of Residential Life intends to have one Residential Community Advisor in each traditional residence hall.
 The Residential Community Advisor positions will be filled and placed before RA or FYRA Selections are made.

 Responsibilities: